RaikoZ/gender_classification/README.md

 ```
 ## Credits

-Credits for some of the code go to [chrisben](https://github.com/chribsen) and [Siraj Raval] (https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A).
+Credits for some of the code go to [chrisben](https://github.com/chribsen) and [Siraj Raval](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A).